-- You may purchase your specimens and may display rocks, fossils, and minerals.
+You may purchase your specimens and may display rocks, fossils, and minerals.
 If you purchase a specimen, indicate when and where you purchased it and the location where you would expect to find the specimen.
-If you collect a specimen, indicate the county and township where you found it. - Posters and display boxes will be exhibited "standing up" at the Indiana State Fair.
+If you collect a specimen, indicate the county and township where you found it.

+Posters and display boxes will be exhibited "standing up" at the Indiana State Fair.
 Therefore, you need to mount your specimens securely.
-Project leaders suggest the following methods: soaking 1⁄2 cotton ball in Elmer's glue, hot glue, or clear tube sealant.
-Place the cotton ball in your box and put your rock (or fossil or mineral) on the cotton ball, and let it sit.
+Subject matter experts suggest the following methods:

+soaking 1/2 cotton balls in Elmer's glue, hot glue, or clear tub sealant.
+Place the cotton ball in your box and put your rock (or fossil or mineral) on the cotton ball and let sit.
 It will take 1-2 weeks for Elmer's glue to fully harden.
-Specimens mounted with Elmer's glue can be removed by soaking the cotton ball in the water.
-The glue remaining on the rock may be brushed off with an old, damp toothbrush.
+Specimens mounted with Elmer's glue can be removed by soaking the cotton ball in water.
+Glue remaining on the rock may be brushed off with an old, damp toothbrush.

-- When exhibiting rocks, show a fresh surface to help judges identify the rock. - Labels Include the specific geographical location where you would expect to find any specimens as well as where you actually acquired it (found, purchased, etc.). - Do not identify your specimens any further than phylum and class.
-There is one exception to this for fossils that are identified to phylum OR class.
-The class should only be used for fossils of mollusks, backboned animals, and arthropods.
+When exhibiting rocks show a fresh surface (recently cracked or broken surface) to help judges identify the rock.

+Labels - Include the specific geographical location where you would expect to find any specimens as well as where you actually acquired it (found, purchased, etc.).

+Do not identify your specimens any further than phylum and class.
+There is one exception to this for fossils which are identified to phylum OR class.
+Class should only be used for fossils of mollusks, backboned animals, and arthropods.